Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Introduction

-Transmission media consisting of chains of coupled micro-ring resonators find many applications in photonics.
-They have been proposed for the implementation of optical filters \cite{capmany} or the realization of fast and slow wave structures \cite{boyd,fraile,chamorro}.
+Transmission media consisting of chains of coupled micro-ring resonators find many applications in Photonics.
+They have been proposed for the implementation of optical filters \cite{capmany,chamorro11} or the realisation of fast and slow wave structures \cite{boyd,fraile,chamorro}.
 One particular benefit of slow-wave optical systems is the associated enhancement of the nonlinear optical response \cite{chen,melloni}.
-In this letter, we study the nonlinear dynamics of a coupled resonator optical waveguide (CROW) built with micro-rings with a Kerr optical response.
+We study the nonlinear dynamics of a coupled resonator optical waveguide (CROW) built with micro-rings with a Kerr optical response.

+{ Similarly to the case of nonlinear Bragg gratings \cite{parini07}, nonlinear CROWs exhibit a wealth of phenomena including multistability \cite{dumeige}, self-pulsation \cite{grigoriev2011,maes2009}, chaos \cite{grigoriev2011}, modulational instability \cite{huang2009} and the generation of isolated gap solitons\cite{christo}.
+The dynamics of nonlinear CROWs had been previously addressed using coupled mode theory for short chains \cite{maes2009,grigoriev2011} and discrete nonlinear Schr\"odinger models for long structures \cite{huang2009,christo}.
+We use a fully discrete model for chains of arbitrary size, which is a high-order generalisation of the Ikeda equations for the nonlinear ring resonator \cite{ikeda}, where the half-ring length and the associated propagation delay are the natural space and time discretisation intervals.
+The model equations are introduced in Section 2.
+In Section 3 we obtain the nonlinear Bloch modes in the structure.
+Numerical surveys on the switching behaviour and the spontaneous generation of a train of localised pulses from a continuous-wave (CW) input are the subject of Sections 4 and 5, respectively.}